bip444/bip444.github.io/index.md

 ## Specification

-Blocks with a height from 934864 until and including 987424 are checked with these additional rules:
+Blocks during a temporary, one-year deployment are checked with these additional rules:

 1. New output scriptPubKeys exceeding 34 bytes are invalid, unless the first opcode is OP_RETURN, in which case up to 83 bytes are valid.
-2. OP_PUSHDATA\* with payloads larger than 256 bytes are invalid, except for the redeemScript push in BIP16 scriptSigs.
+2. OP_PUSHDATA* payloads and witness stack elements exceeding 256 bytes are invalid, except for the redeemScript push in BIP16 scriptSigs.
 3. Spending undefined witness (or Tapleaf) versions (ie, not Witness v0/BIP 141, Taproot/BIP 341, or P2A) is invalid.
 (Creating outputs with undefined witness versions is still valid.)